Angular

 export class App {}Dynamic Rendering

-Register your icons
+Register icons

-import { provideSolarIcons } from '@solar-icons/angular';
+import { provideSolarIcons } from '@solar-icons/angular'

-import { HeartBold, StarBold } from '@solar-icons/angular/like';
+import { HeartBold, StarBold } from '@solar-icons/angular/like'

 bootstrapApplication(App, {

-import { SolarDynamicIcon, SunBold } from '@solar-icons/angular';
+import { SolarDynamicIcon, SunBold } from '@solar-icons/angular'

 @Component({